-CAIRO - 3 March 2022: Egypt’s net foreign reserves decreased for the first time in 22 months, the Central Bank of Egypt (CBE) announced Thursday.
+CAIRO - 8 May 2022: Egypt’s net foreign reserves increased $41 million during April, the Central Bank of Egypt (CBE) announced Sunday.

 Foreign currencies in Egypt’s foreign reserves include the U.S. dollar, euro, Australian dollar, Japanese yen and Chinese yuan.

 The main function of the foreign exchange reserve, including its gold and various international currencies, is to provide commodities, repay the installments on interest rates of external debt, and to cope with economic crises.